 For example, a 2 liter Coca-Cola bottle contains around 800 calories.
 If you drink one of these per day, it would account for nearly your entire 1000 calorie bariatric diet plan.

 Soda can often have caffeine as one of the ingredients.
 Caffeine can be a diuretic when consumed in excess, which means it causes water loss and excess urination.
 Drinking soda that contains caffeine throughout the day can increase your risk of dehydration.
 Diuretics and caffeine can also affect how you absorb your bariatric vitamins and minerals.
-This can negatively effect your recovery after gastric sleeve surgery.
+This can negatively affect your recovery after gastric sleeve surgery.

 What Are The Best Alternatives To Sodas And Other Carbonated Drinks?